- Members of the College engaged in study which will count towards the requirements of the PhD degree

-- as Graduate Students intending to register as candidates for the PhD degree;
+- as Postgraduate Students intending to register as candidates for the PhD degree;

-- as Graduate Students for the MPhil degree; and
+- as Postgraduate Students for the MPhil degree; and

 - to read for the Master of Advanced Study degree in Mathematics (Part III of the Mathematical Tripos) with the intention of registering thereafter as candidates for the PhD degree.